Solink Whitepaper

 The protocol coordinates three roles:

-2. Consumers pay for access using SLK or supported stable assets; settlement is routed through the protocol treasury.
+- Consumers pay for access using SLK or supported stable assets; settlement is routed through protocol-controlled accounts.

 Architecture